 - 2 tablespoons olive oil, divided

-- 1 teaspoon sweet paprika
+- 1 teaspoon ground sweet paprika

-- 1-2 garlic cloves, grated
+- 2 small garlic cloves, grated

 - 1 teaspoon apple vinegar

-- some salt and pepper
+- some fine sea salt and pepper

-- For the blackberry sauce:
+- Blackberry sauce:

-- 200 g/ 7 oz fresh or frozen blackberries
+- 200 g/ 7 oz/ about 1 ½ cups fresh or frozen blackberries

-- 1 tablespoon apple vinegar
+- 1 tablespoon apple cider vinegar

 - 2 tablespoons blackberry jelly